Create and Configure SQS Queues

 Why am I getting timeout errors when creating a queue with a policy?

-In redrivePolicy, maxReceiveCount must be an integer (5), not a string ("5").
-Using a string will cause the configuration to fail.
+When specifying maxReceiveCount in redrivePolicy, you must use an integer (5), not a string (“5”).
+Using a string value causes the configuration to fail.

 What properties can't I change after creating a queue?

-Three properties are immutable: name, namePrefix, and fifoQueue.
-You cannot rename a queue or convert between standard and FIFO types.
+The name, namePrefix, and fifoQueue properties are immutable.
+You cannot rename a queue or convert between standard and FIFO types after creation.

 Dead Letter Queues